 The awareness of Password Sanitization is very less among people.
 As per ISO and NIST standards, you must have an 8 characters password with features like an Alphanumeric password having 1 Uppercase, 1 Lowercase, 1 Number, and 1 symbol.
-This password should be changed quarterly and in the case of 12 character password, there is no need to change the password periodically.
-With the whopping rise in data breaches, looking after your passwords is as necessary as ever.
+This password should be changed quarterly and in the case of a 12-character password, there is no need to change the password periodically.
+With the whooping rise in data breaches, looking after your passwords is as necessary as ever.
 One of the key elements of a strong password is its uniqueness.

 The easiest password to be hacked.

-It is reckoned that 10 percent of internet users are at fault for having at least one of the top 25 most popular passwords and 3 percent of people use the very worst password similar to ‘123456’ or “abcde”.
+It is reckoned that 10 percent of internet users are at fault for having at least one of the top 25 most popular passwords and 3 percent of people use the weak password similar to ‘123456’ or “abcde”.

 Exceptionally lazy numerical and common keyboard patterns feature heavily in the list (e.g. ‘qwerty’ and ‘abc123’).
 Obvious phrases are popular too; prominent examples of this include ‘password’ and ‘iloveyou’.